pentestblogin/Hacking_Cheat_Sheet/README.md

 # Hacking_Cheat_Sheet
-These Hacking Cheat Sheet can help us in penetration testing journey and ethical hacking &amp; enumeration technicq.
+These Hacking Cheat Sheet can help us in the penetration testing journey and ethical hacking & enumeration techniques.